ToniWonKanobi/theoveranalyzed.net/posts/2015/2/14/using-multimarkdown-and-html-to-publish-to-squarespace.md

 #### Step 1: Have an Idea

 Everything I write usually starts with an idea.
 This post I am writing *right now* started with an idea.
 This sounds like obvious advice, but it really isn't.
 You have to have a good idea, otherwise you're just writing to write.
 There's nothing wrong with that, but it certainly won't help to endear yourself to potential readers, unless you are incredibly witty.

 Many bloggers too easily succumb to the rush that accompanies publishing content, even bloggers operating on a small scale like what I am doing.
-On the latest episode of [Inquisitive][relay], Myke Hurley discussed this phenomenon with Merlin Mann.
+On the latest episode of [Inquisitive][2], Myke Hurley discussed this phenomenon with Merlin Mann.
 They talked about how content creators sometimes fall in love with the drudgery-like aspects of creating.
 That could mean an author might be tempted to crank out a bunch of content, just to satisfy that insatiable desire to fill in all the little text fields, simply because it is ingrained and a habit.
 The problem with going down that path is it can lead to lesser-quality content in the long run

-I can related to their topic wholeheartedly.
+I can relate to their topic wholeheartedly.
 It feels good to put something out there.
-It feels even better to know [someone is listening][theoveranalyzed 3].
+It feels even better to know [someone is listening][3].

 Almost all CMS's have a workflow that's pretty easy to master.
 With Squarespace, when I want to write something new, I simply fill out the pre-populated fields, click a few buttons, and then it's done.
 "Oh, this post is going to be a link to external content," I might ask myself whilst creating a new post.
 "I better be sure to copy and paste the source URL into the proper field, and then check the external link box accordingly," I might add.
 Finally, "I should switch that little Twitter slider so that my content gets automatically pushed to social media."